Lenox Portola 65-Piece Stainless Steel Flatware Set

 Only one finish option

 Investing in nice flatware doesn’t have to break the bank.
 Whether you’re looking for a set that can handle family dinners or something you’ll break out for special holiday meals, the Lenox Portola 65-Piece Stainless Steel Flatware Set is sure to please.
 The set offers service for 12 and is made from high-quality 18/10 stainless steel that, with proper care, will last for decades to come.
-We set our table with the silverware to see just how it performed.
-Read on for our verdict.
+I set my table with the silverware to see just how it performed.
+Read on for the verdict.

 Design: Sleek, shiny, and serviceable

 An impressive display of flatware, the Portola set will definitely steal glances.
 A rather versatile, contemporary design for the 130-year-old Lenox company, the set adds an upscale touch to your table—no matter if used during a casual pancake breakfast or formal dinner party.
 Crafted with an 18/10 stainless steel grade, the collection is durable and dishwasher safe.
 The end of each utensil features a band with subtle dots; I found this to be a tasteful touch that didn’t distract from the overall sophistication of the set.
 If properly cared for, the set could certainly be passed down as an heirloom.

 An impressive display of flatware, the Portola set will definitely steal glances.

 The Portola set generously serves 12 people with traditional settings that include a salad fork, dinner fork, knife, spoon, and teaspoon.
 Additionally, the collection includes a hostess set with a serving spoon, serving fork, pierced serving spoon, butter knife, and sugar spoon.
 The expanded set is ideal for large families and individuals who frequently host holiday get-togethers.
 Not to mention, it makes for a terrific wedding registry item.